-I am now eating at about 60-70% whole food.
-I hope to be eating at 90-95% within another couple of months, if not sooner.
+I am now eating about 60-70% whole food.
+I hope to be eating at 80-90% within another couple of months, if not sooner.

 Reduce the amount of fast food you are consuming

-Limit the amount of times you drive through the drive-thru.
+Limit the number of times you drive through the drive-thru.
 Choose restaurants that have healthier food options using fresh local ingredients when possible.
-Eventually work towards phasing fast food out completely.
+Eventually, work towards phasing fast food out completely.
 Once you do, you will discover quickly just how bad those foods make you feel if you consume them again!